byui-cit/learning-modules/modules/js/array-methods/ponder1.md

 [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Filter) is similar to map in that it returns a new array of elements.
 The elements in the calling array will be included in the new array if they pass a test that you include in the callback you pass in.

 1. Declare an array with the following value: `['watermelon', 'peach', 'apple', 'tomato', 'grape']`
-2. Using `filter` keep only the fruits that are longer than 6 characters.
+2. Using `filter` keep only the fruits that are smaller than 6 characters.

 <details>
 <summary>Solution 4</summary>